lucabanetta/aiida-seigrowth/docs/source/user_guide/get_started.rst

 Use the following commands to install the plugin:

-    1)pip install aiida-seigrowth==0.1.0
+	pip install aiida-seigrowth==0.1.0
-    2)verdi quicksetup  # better to set up a new profile 3)reentry scan
+    	verdi quicksetup  # better to set up a new profile reentry scan
-    4) verdi calculation plugins  # should now show your calclulation plugins
+	verdi calculation plugins  # should now show your calclulation plugins

 Usage
 +++++